18F/unit-testing-node/_pages/components/slack-client.md

 ## Passing `Config` values to the `SlackClient`

 You may recall the `slackTimeout` and `successReaction` properties from the `Config` class's schema.
-To gain access to them, let's add a `config` parameter to the `SlackClient` constructor:
+To gain access to them, add a `config` parameter to the `SlackClient` constructor:

 ```js
 function SlackClient(robotSlackClient, config) {